Tail-adaptive Bayesian shrinkage

-We show the posterior inference results by plotting ordered pairs $\{(y_{j},\widehat{\beta}_{j})\}_{j=1} ^{p}$ such that $\widehat{\beta}_{j}$ represents the posterior mean of $\beta_{j}$ for the $j$-th gene.
-Provided the (tail) robustness property holds we should see a reversed-$S$-shape curve formed by the pairs $\{(y_{j},\widehat{\beta}_{j})\}_{j=1}^{p}$ for each of the dataset \cite{van2014horseshoe,efron2010future}.
-(See Section 2 in \citep{carvalho2010horseshoe} for a more detail about the robustness property.)
-The reversed-$S$-shape curve (like the left panel in Figure \ref{fig:idealistic_S_curve_and_HS_prostate}) is formed because of (i) $\widehat{\beta}_{j} \approx 0$ corresponding to a noise coefficient, (ii) $\widehat{\beta}_{j} \approx y_{j}$ corresponding to a signal coefficient, and (iii) continuity nature of a one-group Gaussian mixture prior.
+We present the posterior inference results by plotting ordered pairs $\{(y_{j},$ $\widehat{\beta}_{j})\}_{j=1} ^{p}$, where $\widehat{\beta}_{j}$ represents the posterior mean of $\beta_{j}$ for the $j$-th gene.
+If the (tail) robustness property holds, we expect to observe a reversed-$S$-shaped curve formed by the pairs $\{(y_{j},\widehat{\beta}_{j})\}_{j=1}^{p}$ in each dataset \citep{VanDerPas2014,efron2010future}.
+The robustness property is discussed in more detail in Section 2 of \citep{carvalho2010horseshoe}.
+The reversed-$S$-shaped curve, as seen in Panel (a) of Figure \ref{fig:idealistic_S_curve_and_HS_prostate}, is formed due to (i) $\widehat{\beta}_{j} \approx 0$, corresponding to a noise coefficient, (ii) $\widehat{\beta}_{j} \approx y_{j}$, corresponding to a signal coefficient, and (iii) the continuous nature of a one-group Gaussian mixture prior.

 Throughout the paper, we implement the Horseshoe (\ref{eq:HS_beta}) -- (\ref{eq:HS_lambda_tau}) via the \texttt{R} function \texttt{Horseshoe} within the \texttt{R} package \texttt{Horseshoe}.
-More specifically, given a response vector $\textbf{y}= (y_{1},\cdots,y_{p})^{\top} \in \mathbb{R}^{p}$ formulated from one of the seven prostate cancer dataset, we use \texttt{Horseshoe(y=y, X=X, method.tau="halfCauchy", method.sigma="Jeffreys", burn=10000, nmc=10000, thin=100)} where \texttt{y} = $\textbf{y}$ and \texttt{X} = $\textbf{I}_{p}$, to produce $100$ thinned realizations from the posterior distribution $\pi(\bm{\beta}|\textbf{y})$ via MCMC \citep{andrieu2003introduction,robert2013monte}.
+More specifically, given a response vector $\textbf{y}= (y_{1},\cdots,y_{p})^{\top} \in \mathbb{R}^{p}$ formulated from one of the seven prostate cancer dataset, we use \texttt{Horseshoe(y=y, X=X,} \texttt{method.tau="halfCauchy",} \\ \texttt{method.sigma="Jeffreys",} \texttt{burn=10000, nmc=10000, thin=100)} where \texttt{y} = $\textbf{y}$ and \texttt{X} = $\textbf{I}_{p}$, to produce $100$ thinned realizations from the posterior distribution $\pi(\bm{\beta}|\textbf{y})$ via MCMC \citep{andrieu2003introduction,robert2013monte}.